CAST-Extend/com.castsoftware.aip.datamart/README.md

 application_name                     | TEXT     | Application name
-date                                 | DATE     | The snapshot capture date without timezone is_latest                            | BOOLEAN  | Check whether this is the latest snapshot of this application year                                 | INT      | Tag the most recent application snapshot for each year (ex format: 2017-Q3) year_quarter                         | TEXT     | Tag the most recent application snapshot for each quarter (ex format: 2017-Q3) year_month                           | TEXT     | Tag the most recent application snapshot for each month  (ex format: 2017-04) year_week                            | TEXT     | Tag the most recent application snapshot for each week  (ex format: 2017-W24) consolidation_settings               | TEXT     | The application score consolidation mode: 'Full Application', 'Average of Modules' label                                | TEXT     | Snapshot label
+date                                 | DATE     | The snapshot capture date without timezone is_latest                            | BOOLEAN  | Check whether this is the latest snapshot of this application year                                 | INT      | Tag the most recent application snapshot for each year (ex: 2017) year_quarter                         | TEXT     | Tag the most recent application snapshot for each quarter (ex: 2017-Q3) year_month                           | TEXT     | Tag the most recent application snapshot for each month (ex: 2017-04) year_week                            | TEXT     | Tag the most recent application snapshot for each week (ex: 2017-W24) consolidation_settings               | TEXT     | The application score consolidation mode: 'Full Application', 'Average of Modules' label                                | TEXT     | Snapshot label
 ```